June 3rd 2018 – By: William Larsen – Civilians News – “News For All Views”

 – The Mis-Understanding Of Globalization –

-Putin himself recently spoke on globalization, at an international economic forum, mentioning that globalization was causing issues with trade and that, “mirror move politics,” were growing irritating, more or less, and in not so many words.
-This economic forum covered several bases, but what stood out to me, was that a French politician named Christine Lagarde, was quoted as saying, “sometimes a globalized economy could be ‘unfair.'”
+Putin recently spoke on globalization, at an international economic forum, mentioning that globalization was causing issues with trade.
+Later on, at that same forum, a French politician named Christine Lagarde, was quoted as saying, “sometimes a globalized economy could be ‘unfair.'”
 (Reference link.)

 But what did she mean specifically?
 “Unfair?”

-Is it harder to become successful in China, or Russia?
-Or the US?
+Is it harder to become successful in; China or Russia?
+The US?
 Or the UK?
 And should success carry over at all, from nation to nation?